 The Manager’s Office joined The Hospitality Formula Network as the smallest blog.
 I had tried to avoid discussing issues related to management on tipsfortips.
 To the extent that I did discuss them the posts were designed to provide greater understanding of how restaurants worked to servers and foodies.
 After I started the site, I realized that I had a great deal to say about restaurant marketing and leading servers.
-I have managed for three different companies.
+I have managed for three different companies, and when I need to change offices using services as office movers make everything more easier when changing jobs.
+They should promote their careful and complete dismantling and assembly of office furniture to make sure your items stay in great shape.
+A great removalist for office should provide an easy and stress-free move.
 Understanding restaurants from both an hourly and salaried viewpoint provides an interesting perspective on how they are run.

 This is also the blog that I am most looking forward to developing.
 I have several posts already written for this site.
 There are numerous topics that I am looking forward to addressing.
 The human resources aspect of a manager’s role is next up on the agenda.
 I am also working on a way to revive the “Restaurant Industry Insider” in a new format.
 This site is ripe for a major overhaul in layout that should be unveiled in the next few weeks.

 Top Ten Most Viewed Posts:

 What sets The Manager’s Office apart from the other sites on the network is that the search engine traffic it receives lends itself to viewing multiple posts.
 When someone searches for “sharks” and lands on Foodie Knowledge, they are not necessarily in the industry.
 The people who search for a topic that lands them at The Manager’s Office are most often looking for the exact type of information it contains.
 This means that the people who visit the site tend to stick around longer and read more of the content.